 Downloading SINGULAR Archives

-To install Singular on a Unix (inluding Linux and Mac Os X) platform, you need the following two archives:
+To install Singular on a Unix (inluding Linux and Mac Os X) platform, you need the following archiv:

 where you have to replace the following:

-- "3-x-x" has to be replaced by the version number of the Singular system to be installed
+- "x-x-x" has to be replaced by the version number of the Singular system to be installed

 - "architecture" has to be replaced according to the following table: